spacetx/starfish/.github/ISSUE_TEMPLATE/user-story.md

 ---
-name: Agile User Story
+name: ":blue_book: User Story"
-about: This is a template for an agile user story
+about: This is a template for a user story
 title: ''
 labels: feature
 assignees: ''